LGBTQ rights in Mexico City: Changing legal gender

+Transgender persons can change their legal gender and name in Mexico City since 2014.

 Recognition of same-sex unions

 Same-sex marriage is legal in Mexico City, having been approved by its Legislative Assembly on 21 December 2009, and signed into law by Head of Government Marcelo Ebrard on 29 December 2009.
 The law was effective on 4 March 2010.

 Civil unions, known as Sociedades de Convivencia and offering some of the rights of marriage, have been legal in the city since November 2006.